Alexander J. Pires Jr.

 CEO and Chair

-Mr. Pires started Community Bank Delaware in 2006 with twelve other local business owners.
+Mr. Pires started Community Bank Delaware in 2006 with a group of other local business owners.
 He is Chairman of the Board of Directors, and in 2015 became Chief Executive Officer.

 He and his wife, Diane Cooley, are partners in Pires Cooley, a law firm that handles class actions and complex litigation.

-Mr. Pires is also President of Highway One Companies, which owns resort- oriented businesses in Sussex County, with 1,100 full and part-time employees.
+Mr. Pires is also President of Highway One Companies, which owns resort- oriented businesses in Sussex County.

 WM.
 Jack Riddle